DRok17/Log-Reset-for-YYL/README.md

-# Log Reset For Yo Yo Loader Vita
+# Log Reset For YoYo Loader Vita

+Small app that deletes the yyl.log file and then launches YoYo Loader Vita.